jumpyhornet/Netflix-checker/README.md

 # Netflix-Checker
 netflix checker
-A simple Python Script for check a list of accounts in txt file.<br>
+simple netflix Account-checker.<br>
 The script check one by one email and passwords. <br>
-Accounts works will be displayed in a txt file called worksAcc.txt.<br>
+Accounts works will be displayed in a txt file called combo-list.txt.<br>

 ## Install mechanize
 `pip install mechanize`. <br>